wildchld-ops/grafana_speedtest_dashboard/README.md

 ![Speedtest_dashboard](https://user-images.githubusercontent.com/5100075/120923789-9b1d2900-c68d-11eb-9c85-1fc56b2c77de.png)

-Grafana, InfluxDB and a Speedtest.net CLI test<br>
+# Grafana, InfluxDB and a Speedtest.net CLI test<br>
 Used PimpMyLife setup here - https://pimylifeup.com/raspberry-pi-internet-speed-monitor/<br>
 If you didn't use the above make sure you setup InfluxDB's database NAME, LOGIN, and PASSWAORD are correct when entering the data into Grafana.<br>
 I'm also not using the uplink to GDrive.<br>

-Plans for this project was to evaluate the quality of service of my ISP (T-Mobile Home Internet), with periodical tests along the day.<br>
+# Plans for this project was to evaluate the quality of service of my ISP (T-Mobile Home Internet).<br>

 How you can set up your Raspberry Pi to monitor your internet connection and save the data to view in Grafana.<br>
 If you’re interested in monitoring how your download speed, upload speed, and ping are affected over time.<br>